pmeredit/babelfish/README.md

 The schema now uses MongoDB's JSON Schema format, providing better integration with MongoDB's validation capabilities.

+# Note recently updated to also support a new concise form and new Schema format specified in the
+assets/natty_join_test.json and assets/new_erd respectively.
+The old $assemble stage and ERD described in this README are also still supported.

 ### Storage Constraint Types

 The system supports three main types of storage constraints: